shigetajima/case_study3_UFO_sightings/README.md

 4. Seasonal analysis was performed by analyzing reports in January and July. data (since 2010) for each month/year is analyzed and found that top sightings happened during summer(especially July, August).

 ## Team members
-Shige Tajima, Anusha Mohen, Urmi Mukherjee
+Shige Tajima, Anusha Mohan, Urmi Mukherjee